emmercm/www/src/blog/_brew-old-versions.md

 Homebrew makes it very difficult to install older versions of a formulae.

 And no, [versioned formula](https://docs.brew.sh/Versions) are not a real solution.
+Thankfully, we can cobble together some incantations to get what we want.

 https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711